xpqz/microcdt/README.md

 1. You can ensure you only get exactly what you need (no bloat).
 1. You know exactly how it works, as you wrote it.
 1. You gain understanding of the API you're targeting

-My code above is available on [github](https://github.com/xpqz/microcdt).
-No, it's not officially supported :)